 After deciding on the series, I asked Renee if she could send me a few more photos of her space.
 I wasn’t at all surprised to see the vintage styling.
 Just like her jewelry pieces, everything is carefully chosen, right down to the clever storage containers.

 Renee’s passion for collecting shows in these beautiful tin containers she has found at garage sales, flea markets and second hand shops.
-Her friends are also on the lookout for her, even sending photos from Goodwill for her to pick out her favorites.
+Her friends are also on the lookout for her, even sending photos from Goodwill for her to pick out her favourites.

 Finally, here is the striking red inspiration board that caught my eye in the first place.
 Renee uses it to hold thank you cards from clients, a photo of her dad who was a talented artist/wood crafter, a collection of ball gown postcards from a museum exhibit on the history of ball gowns, interesting vintage jewelry, a few handy charts and more.
 Also notice the 1940s enamel top tables.